-Mongolia is a young democracy with a promising economy based on tourism, agriculture and mining.
-It also has a unique history that goes back to the Genghis Khan’s Mongol Empire.
-All-in-all Mongolia is a beautiful land of nomads, adventure and blue sky, a place you should definitely plan a trip to.
-Hopefully our Mongolia travel guide will inspire you to do just that!
+Mongolia is a rugged adventure destination bordering China and Russia in East Asia.
+A young democracy with a promising economy based on tourism, agriculture and mining.
+Mongolia has a unique and fascinating history that goes back to the Genghis Khan’s Mongol Empire.
+You won’t find many permanent dwellings and the land is owned by people, just like a vast national park.
+All-in-all Mongolia is a beautiful land of nomads, wide open spaces, cobalt blue sky and crystal clear lakes.

 Currency: Mongolian tögrög.